ilhamhanif/gcs-bucket-notif-log-bq/README.md

 ## Introduction

 We were using Google Cloud Storage (GCS) as our data lake with bucket notification to track all of object activities within it had been enabled.
-This notification will sent JSON formatted message to GCP PubSub as message broker before it is forwarded the message to Python-based Cloud Function (CF) and is stored in Google BigQuery (BQ).
-The architecture will be showed in **Architecture** section.
+This notification will send JSON formatted message to GCP PubSub as message broker before it is forwarded the message to Python-based Cloud Function (CF) and is stored in Google BigQuery (BQ).
+The architecture will be showed in [Architecture](#architecture) section.

 Our daily (current) trend of incoming new file that was ingested to our GCS showed below.